-This disturbing insight is a barrier to the country’s development efforts as reading and literacy are at the heart of personal growth, community development and a thriving nation.
-Having as few as 20 books in the home is proven to have a significant impact in propelling a child to higher levels of education.
+This disturbing insight highlights a barrier to the country’s development efforts as reading and literacy are at the heart of personal growth, community development and a thriving nation.